TriplyDB/Documentation/docs/triplydb-js/index.md

 Returns the query string of the current version of this query.

-Optionally, arguments can be spefified for the API variables to this query.
+Optionally, arguments can be specified for the API variables to this query.

 ##### Examples